Written by Dr. Joshua Harwood

 Josh is a chartered clinical psychologist specialising in working with children and families.

-If you’re worried that your child may be struggling with their mood, it’s important to seek appropriate professional support, even if you’re unsure.
+If you are worried that your child may be struggling with their anxiety, it’s important to seek appropriate professional support.
 This may be your GP in the first instance, or our Ask the Expert service, which can provide health information and support via email.
-Getting help as early as possible is vital to ensure your child’s low mood doesn’t turn into a long-term problem.
-You may also find it helpful to learn a bit more about depression and some tips and tools you can use to help your child manage their mood.
+You may also find it helpful to learn a bit more about this topic and some tips and tools you can use to help your child manage their anxiety.